European Capital of Innovation Award 2018Apply

 Carlos Moedas, Commissioner for Research, Science and Innovation, announced the results at the Lisbon Web Summit in November 2017.
 The Awarding took place on the main stage of the worlds' largest annual tech conference, in front of 15,000 people.
 Commissioner Moedas said: "Cities are not defined by their size and population, but by the breadth of their vision and the power bestowed upon their citizens.
 Some cities are not afraid to experiment.
 They are not afraid to involve their citizens in developing and testing out new ideas.
 These are the cities that empower their citizens.
 Today we are here to acknowledge these cities."

 After the Award Ceremony, all finalist cities participated in Panel Sessions on experimentation and citizens engagement and smart and resilient future cities, moderated by Jean-David Malo, Director of the Open Innovation Directorate of DG for Research, Science and Innovation.
 All finalist cities were awarded the iCapital trophy.

 The contest was open to cities:

-- which have over 100 000 inhabitants (in countries where there is no city with more than 100 000 inhabitants, the largest city is eligible to apply)
+- With over 100 000 inhabitants (in countries where there is no city with more than 100 000 inhabitants, the largest city is eligible to apply)

-- from a EU Member State or a country associated to Horizon 2020, the EU's research and innovation programme.
+- From an EU Member State or a country associated to Horizon 2020, the EU's research and innovation programme.

-Applicant cities will be judged on the innovative solutions to their relevant societal challenges, which they started after 1st January 2016.
-Cities will in particular have to prove how they created the local conditions to innovate by
+Applicant cities will be judged on the innovative solutions to their relevant societal challenges, which they started after 1st January 2017.
+Cities will in particular have to prove how they created the local conditions to innovate, by:

 - Experimenting innovative concepts, processes, tools, and governance models as a test-bed for innovation